Friday, 29 March 2024

 Significantly, he chose to marry a non-Muslim woman, the glamorous daughter of a Parsi businessman.

 Liaquat too married a non-Muslim.
 So what?
-They converted.
+The ladies in question converted.

 She was famous for her revealing saris and for once bringing her husband ham sandwiches on voting day.